Short-Term Rental Turnover Improvements That Can Help Guest Experience

 Durable Flooring

-Carpet in high-traffic areas — living rooms, hallways, main bedrooms — tends to show staining and wear faster in STR use than in an owner-occupied home.
-Luxury-vinyl plank (LVP) has become a popular alternative for rental properties because it handles spills well, is resilient under heavy foot traffic, and is relatively straightforward to replace in sections if a board is damaged.
+Carpet in high-traffic areas — living rooms, hallways, main bedrooms — tends to show stains and wear faster in STR use than in an owner-occupied home.
+Luxury-vinyl plank (LVP) — a tough, waterproof vinyl flooring made to look like wood — has become a popular alternative for rental properties because it handles spills well, holds up under heavy foot traffic, and is relatively straightforward to replace one board at a time if a board is damaged.
 Porcelain tile is another strong option, particularly for kitchens and bathrooms where it is already expected.
 In properties with existing hardwood in good condition, a refinish can restore the look considerably.
 Our flooring repair, replace, or refinish guide walks through the decision-making process in more detail.

 Scrubbable Paint

-Paint sheen matters more in a rental than in a personal home.
+The shininess (sheen) of the paint matters more in a rental than in a personal home.
 Flat paint looks great in photos but doesn't hold up to the wiping and spot-cleaning a rental surface needs between guests.
-Eggshell or satin on walls, and semi-gloss or satin on trim and doors, strikes the right balance — good appearance, cleanable surface.
+Eggshell or satin on walls, and semi-gloss or satin on trim and doors, strikes the right balance — good appearance, easy-to-clean surface.
 A neutral palette also photographs well and appeals to the widest range of guests.
 Keep a quart of every wall color on hand so touch-ups stay easy.

 Lighting

-Fixture swaps and new outlet installations require a qualified, licensed electrician — see the safety section below for guidance on when to call a pro.
+Installing new outlets or running new wiring for fixtures requires a qualified, licensed electrician — see the safety section below for guidance on when to call a pro.

 Reliable Fixtures

-Plumbing fixtures — faucets, showerheads, toilet flushing mechanisms — get used hard in short-term rentals and tend to fail faster than in a lightly used vacation home.
-A showerhead with inconsistent pressure or a faucet that drips is noticed immediately.
+Plumbing fixtures — faucets, showerheads, toilet flushing parts — get used hard in short-term rentals and tend to fail faster than in a lightly used vacation home.
+A showerhead with weak or uneven water pressure, or a faucet that drips, gets noticed immediately.
 Replacing aging faucets and showerheads with quality mid-range fixtures is usually straightforward and worthwhile.
-Anything involving the supply lines, shut-off valves, drain assemblies, or deeper plumbing should be handled by a qualified licensed plumber.
+Anything involving the water-supply pipes, shut-off valves, drain pipes, or deeper plumbing should be handled by a qualified licensed plumber.

 Storage and Thoughtful Organization